 The Sub 2000 is also not short of praise for its reliability and accuracy, not to mention its unloaded weight of 4.25 pounds.
 There is practically nothing not to love about the Sub 2000, but the price of below $500 is the icing on top.

 2. Hi-Point 995 TS

-At face value, the Hi-Point 995 TS, you might greatly resemblance the Sub-2000, but do not be fooled.
+At face value, the Hi-Point 995 TS might greatly resemble the Sub-2000 but do not be fooled.
 It is an entirely different gun that comes with its advantages.
 While it cannot be folded like the Kel-Tec Sub 2000, you can get it for a better price of less than $300.